amozhegov/amozhegov/README.md

 ### Computer Science Enthusiast (Data Science and Machine Learning)

-Enthusiastic and ambitious Data Science and Machine Learning student at the University of Córdoba, Spain.
-Dedicated to leveraging the power of data to change the world for the better.

 <!--
 **amozhegov/amozhegov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.